Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/ShellCodeLoader3/README.md

     Command: csc /t:exe /out:C:\path\Loader.exe C:\path\CsharpShellCodeLoader.cs
 ```
   - STEP 5.
 Optional Actions
   	- You may compress and obfuscate the shellcode loader executable using a packer such as ConfuserEx.
-However, this step is not strictly necessary—if you performed sufficient manual obfuscation in Step 3.
+However, this step is not strictly necessary to bypass most AV solutions if you performed sufficient manual obfuscation in Step 3.
   	- Alternatively, you may choose to remotely download and execute the C# binary in memory using PowerShell and reflection-based code loading.
 This approach avoids writing the binary to disk, enhancing stealth and reducing forensic traces.
   - STEP 6.
 Execution
 ```